Update: 17 September 2021

 With growing numbers of holidaymakers heading off on their much-anticipated overseas breaks, the UK and destinations around the world are using testing to help prevent the spread of COVID-19 and open up international travel as safely as possible.

 Any tests you need for travel need to meet the UK Government’s testing requirements and come from a private testing provider, so you can’t use one of the free tests currently being offered by the NHS.
-You may have heard that each test costs more than £100, but many providers have cut costs to around £60 for a PCR test, even less for antigen tests, and some travel companies are also offering their own competitively priced testing packages.
+You may have heard that each test costs more than £100, but many providers have cut costs to around £60 for a PCR test, even less for lateral flow or antigen tests, and some travel companies are also offering their own competitively priced testing packages.

 You can use the Government website to find a travel test provider, but it’s also a good idea to ask a travel professional to help you find an approved provider that offers tests that meet the UK Government’s testing requirements at a reasonable price.